-TTFC was set up in 2002 and currently provides reinsurance for Toa Re including its overseas branches and subsidiaries.
-In 2018, TRE begun to underwrite non-life third-party business and in 2021 it started to also write life third-party business.
+TTFC was set up in 2002 with the intention to provide reinsurance for Toa Re including its overseas branches and subsidiaries.
+In 2018, TRE begun to underwrite non-life TPB and in 2021 it started to also write life TPB.